Bibfortuna5057/NestBridge-Flipper/README.md

 ### Flipper

 **Option 1 — Use the prebuilt FAP (easiest)**
-1. Download `nest.fap` from this repo
+1. Download `Nest.fap` from this repo
 2. Copy it to your Flipper SD card under `apps/`

 **Option 2 — Build from source**